file-format/Products/content/en/spreadsheet/cpp/libxlsxwriter/index.md

 <p>Libxlsxwriter is an open source C library that can be used to work with Microsoft Excel 2007 as well as Excel XLSX file inside your own applications.
-The Libxlsxwriter library is very compatible with Excel XLSX files and allows developers to create, modify, and process XLSX spreadsheets with ease.
+The Libxlsxwriter library is compatible with Excel XLSX files and allows developers to create, modify, and process XLSX spreadsheets with ease.
 The library working smoothly on leading platforms like Linux, FreeBSD, OpenBSD, OS X, iOS, and Windows.
 It can compile for 32 as well as for 64 bit.</p>
 <p>The open source Libxlsxwriter library is well optimized and can properly work with large spreadsheet files.
-It has included support for several important features, such as   Merging spreadsheet cells, defined names, Autofilters support, adding Charts to worksheet page, data validation and drop-down lists, adding PNG/JPEG images, adding cell comments, working with VBA macros, add or remove the column from a sheet, and many more.</p>
+It supports several important features, such as Merging spreadsheet cells, defined names, Autofilters support, adding Charts to worksheet page, data validation and drop-down lists, adding PNG/JPEG images, adding cell comments, working with VBA macros, add or remove the column from a sheet, and many more.</p>

 {{< /SinglePage/PageBody/tab/text >}}
 {{< SinglePage/PageBody/tab/carousel-links >}}